magnusgp/FakeNewsDetection/reports/README.md

 > Answer length: 200-400 words.
 >
 > Example:
-> *The biggest challenges in the project was using ... tool to do ... .
+> *The biggest challenge in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
 >

 Cloud computing was certainly a part of the project that took an overwhelming amount of time.
-We used a lot of time trying to figure out why the docker build was failing and why we could not find the appropriate data anywhere.
+We spent a lot of time trying to figure out why the docker build was failing and why we could not find the appropriate data anywhere.
 The costs also put an early stop to our project, when we could not access it anymore, forcing us to use another account and set it up again.
 \
 We had so many issues with dvc, where it would remove our data from our local machines never to be seen again, forcing us to create and process the dataset again.
 \
 Another issue was our inexperience with git.
 We had trouble with our branches, pull requests and merges as files would change, lose functionality or even disappear at some times, making us have to spend several hours to regain what was lost.
 \
 We were also challenged with the different computer architectures within the group.
 Two of us were using Mac/Linux operating systems with the AMD-based chips and the others were using Windows operating systems with the ARM-based chips.
 This caused a lot of our internal files to be non-compliant and essentially ended up ruining a lot of our work on the docker files.
-These docker files also ended up being huge and took very long time (>30 mins) to push to the cloud, making a deployment pipeline very slow.
+These docker files also ended up being huge and took a very long time (>30 mins) to push to the cloud, making the deployment pipeline very slow.

 ### Question 27